Aimee Murch

 Aimee Murch (born June 1983 in Sydney) is an Australian softball player.
 She plays for the Australian Capital Territory (ACT) in national competitions, and for a local ACT club.
 She plays for the Australia women's national softball team.
 Furthermore, she is trying to earn a spot on the roster that will allow her to compete at the 2012 ISF XIII Women's World Championships.
 She plays professional softball in Italy for Nuoro.
 She is currently employed by the Queensland Department of Education.

 Personal

 Murch was born in June 1983 in Sydney.
 She is from the Australian Capital Territory.

 Softball

 The 19 March 2012 game at Hawker International Softball Centre between the ACT representative side and the Japanese national team.
-No. 19 is Aimee Murch.
-No. 2 is Clare Warwick.
+No. 19 is Aimee Murch; No. 2 is Clare Warwick.

 Murch is a pitcher.
-She played in the 8–0 loss to the United States.
+She played in an 8–0 loss to the United States.

-Murch plays for the Australian Capital Territory team in the national competition.
-In 2009, she competed in the Gilleys Shield and was named the Best Pitcher.
-She was a member of the team in 2011.
-She also plays club softball in the territory.
-In 2011, she was playing club softball for Sutherland in the ACT women's fast-pitch competition.
-In October, she helped her team beat the Boomerangs, who had the returning international Clare Warwick on their side.
+Murch has played for the Australian Capital Territory team in national competition.
+In 2009, she competed in the Gilleys Shield and was named Best Pitcher.
+She was also a member of the team in 2011.
+She has played club softball in the territory, including for Sutherland in the ACT women's fast-pitch competition in 2011.
+In October that year, she helped her team defeat the Boomerangs, who featured returning international Clare Warwick.